-When I did my research for my post on cowboy coffee, something that I came across quite a few times was the concept of putting egg shells in your coffee while it brews.
-While this may seem a little strange, there is apparently something in the chemical makeup of an eggshell that binds with the ground coffee and makes it sink to the bottom.
+When I did research for my post on cowboy coffee, something that I came across quite a few times was the concept of putting eggshells in coffee while it brews.
+There is apparently something in the chemical makeup of an eggshell that binds with the ground coffee and makes it sink to the bottom.

 If you are interested in clarifying your cowboy coffee a bit, I recommend giving the eggshell method a try.
-Start with my cowboy coffee recipe and method and simply add the crushed eggshell from one or two eggs.
+Start with my cowboy coffee recipe and simply add one or two crushed eggshell.

 As I was reading about Norwegian egg coffee, I came across claims of the proteins in an egg binding with some of the astringent and bitter compounds contained in coffee and essentially removing them.

-I was curious.
-Even though I know that a great coffee that is brewed properly should not be astringent or bitter (or at least the bitterness should be balanced with the sweet and acidic flavors), the thought of throwing an entire egg into the mix was too interesting to pass up.
+Even though I know that a great coffee, brewed properly should not be astringent or bitter (or at least the bitterness should be balanced with the sweet and acidic flavors), the thought of throwing an entire egg into the mix was too interesting to pass up.